7 Female Fitness Experts the Stars Swear by for Staying in Tip-Top Shape

-Yet again, we’ve fallen into that inevitable trap of trying to squeeze a year’s worth of exercise into a month so we can be #bodygoals by summer.
-Of course, it’s not everyone’s dream to have six-pack abs and buns of steel, but this time of year definitely ignites our inner health nut, and that’s never a bad thing.
+Yet again, we’ve fallen into the trap of trying to squeeze a year’s worth of exercise into a month so we can be #bodygoals by summer.
+Of course, it’s not everyone’s dream to have six-pack abs and buns of steel, but this time of year definitely ignites our inner health nut, and that’s not necessarily a bad thing.
 Generally speaking, experts claim that diet matters most when trying to achieve a healthy weight, but that doesn’t mean exercise should be on the back burner.

-For some of us, squeezing in a run, yoga class, or gym sesh is easy, but for others, it’s one of those “out of sight, out of mind” scenarios.
-If we’re not seeing motivation on a daily basis, you’re more likely to catch us on the couch, binge-watching the latest Netflix hit.
+For some of us, fitting in a run, yoga class, or gym sesh is easy, but for others, it’s one of those “out of sight, out of mind” scenarios.
+If we’re not getting motivated on a daily basis, we’re likelier to be on the couch, binge-watching the latest Netflix hit.
 This is when social media can be a saving grace.
 Because in spite of its downfalls and dangerous trends, there also lies a wealth of inspo for all aspects of our life, including health and fitness.

 Chances are you follow at least a couple of celebs, whose physical appearance is an important part of their work.
-And most of them keep a trainer on speed dial for special events or general body maintenance.
+And most of them use a trainer to prep for special events or for general body maintenance.
 Ahead are the badass women keeping them in tip-top shape.
-Make sure you’re following them if you need a little motivation to get moving before June.
+Make sure you’re following them if you need a little motivation to get moving this season.

 MORE: 5 Celebrity Skin-Care Experts You Should Be Following on Instagram